Review by Leila Jo Crawford

 Born and raised in South Africa, Leila Jo Crawford is a professional tarot reader based in Berkeley, California.
 Visit her on-line at www.craftingthesacred.com

-See card images from the iTongo Tarot for Transformation
+See sample card images from the iTongo Tarot for Transformation

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images